Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 The FlashForge Creator 4 offers a 400 × 350 × 500 mm build volume (70,000 cubic cm), ideal for large prototypes and parts.
 Its 500mm vertical height accommodates tall models without splitting.
 Usable print volume is slightly smaller (396 × 348.4 × 495.8mm) due to edge constraints.
 With IDEX, production capacity doubles in mirror or duplicate mode for parts under 183mm on the X-axis.

-Flashforge Creator 4 3D printer in a lab setting, printing a large blue object.
+Flashforge Creator 4 3D printer in a modern office, printing a large blue geometric object, showcasing its industrial capabilities.

 What is the difference between the Flashforge Creator 4, Raise3D Pro3 Plus, BCN3D Epsilon W50 and Ultimaker S8?